On this page

 Next steps

-#- Receive a Receipt protocol number (protocolo) confirming the application.
+#- Receive a receipt protocol number (protocolo) upon submission

 Verification

-#This guide is based on official instructions from the Immigration Authority regarding the e-Visa Application and is updated whenever there are changes to form editions or filing regulations.
-It is crucial to verify the current requirements on the official Immigration Authority website.
+#This guide is derived from official Itamaraty instructions for e-Visa Application and is updated when form editions or filing rules change.
+Always verify current requirements at the official Itamaraty website.

 FAQs